Peer Support

 The Living Room is a 24/7 crisis alternative to emergency department visits that is a welcoming space where people experiencing emotional distress and crisis can walk in to connect with a peer specialist on the spot.
 No referral is necessary to visit our comfortable, home-like location.
 Learn more.

-Peer Virtual Support Groups
+Virtual Peer Support Groups

 Recovery Coaching